 But even in the age of sex-positivity, dick pics, and dating app culture, Araki still pushes boundaries and, as ever, his work is not for everyone.
 There is no doubt that Now Apocalypse will leave some (perhaps most?) cold with its confounding weirdness and commitment to explicit sexuality.
 Even for Araki enthusiasts, there’s no denying the quality wavers, and in the first five episodes provided to the press.
 Now Apocalypse often loses the thread of the larger plot and sometimes forgets to be a sci-fi series at all.
 But that’s very on-brand for Araki, who’s never been a plot-driven filmmaker, and the good significantly outweighs the bad — especially for Araki completists, who will be thrilled to get a series-length dose of his unique sensibilities, not to mention several callbacks to his previous works.
 Yes, the alien lizard from Nowhere, the silly-sweet romance of Splendor, but there are plenty of other parallels, be it themes, iconography, or character archetypes that reward the dedicated viewer of Araki’s resume.
 At times the series feels like a culmination of his career… a buffet of payoff for those of us who’ve been savoring every morsel along the way.

 You probably know by now whether or not this show is for you (you probably knew a few paragraphs ago), and if it’s not, fair enough.
 Araki has always fired at a small target.
-But if you’re one of the queer kids, punks, stoners, or outcasts that found a rare place to thrive in the filmmaker’s unconventional bullseye, Now Apocalypse is a welcome update on his familiar motifs with a “fuck it” panache that feels right at home in 2019.
+But if you’re one of the queer kids, punks, stoners, or outcasts that found a rare place to thrive in the filmmaker’s unconventional bullseye, Now Apocalypse is a welcome return to and update on his familiar motifs — topped off with a “fuck it” panache that feels right at home in 2019.